gramps-project/gramps-web-docs/docs/dev-backend/queries.md

 ## Fetching an access token

-To fetch an access token, query the token endpoint:
+To fetch an access token, query the token endpoint.
 Assuming your development instance is running on `localhost:5555`, you can use the command

 ```bash
 http POST http://localhost:5555/api/token/ username=owner password=owner